-How many Bicycle Accident Victims were Killed in San Diego?
+How many Bicycle Accident Collisions Occur within San Diego County?

 Looking at data from the Statewide Integrated Traffic Records System, there was a total of 714 reported bike collisions in 2015 in San Diego County.
 These numbers have been decreasing since 2014, which had a total of 800 collisions reported.

 We unfortunately see bike riders victim to bike collision deaths every year in San Diego.
 How many are reported each year?
-Here’s the breakdown of bike collision fatalities since 2007:
+Going back to 2007, here’s an annual breakdown of bike collision fatalities that happened in SD:

 2007: 8 Fatalities